rcgsheffield/sheffield_hpc/FAQs.rst

 Insufficient memory in an interactive session
 ---------------------------------------------

-By default, an interactive session on Stanage provides you with 4016MB of RAM (sometimes called real memory) or on Bessemer with 2 Gigabytes of RAM.
+By default, an interactive session on Stanage provides you with 4016 MB of memory or on Bessemer with 2 GB (2048 MB) of memory.

 You can request more than this when running your ``srun`` command.